Tomasz Grysa

-Tomasz Grysa (born 16 October 1970) is a Polish prelate of the Catholic Church who works in the diplomatic service of the Holy See.
+Tomasz Grysa (born 16 October 1970) is a Polish member of the clergy, Archbishop, Apostolic Nuncio of Madagascar, Mauritius, Seychelles and Apostolic Delegate to Comoros.

 Biography

-Tomasz Grysa was born on 16 October 1970 in Poznań, Poland.
+Tomasz Krzysztof Grysa was born on 16 October 1970 in Poznań, Poland.
 He was ordained a priest for the Archdiocese of Poznań on 25 May 1995 by Archbishop Jerzy Stroba.

+He graduated from the Pontifical Ecclesiastical Academy.

-He holds a degree in canon law.
+He holds a PhD degree in canon law at the Pontifical Gregorian University.

+Diplomatic career

-He entered the Holy See Diplomatic Service on 1 July 2001 and subsequently served in the following pontifical representations: Russian Federation, India, Belgium, Mexico, Brazil, Un Permanent Mission (New York), Israel, and the apostolic delegation in Jerusalem and Palestine.
+He entered the Holy See Diplomatic Service on 1 July 2001 and subsequently served in the following pontifical representations: Russian Federation, India, Belgium, Mexico, Brazil, UN Permanent Mission (New York), Israel, and the apostolic delegation in Jerusalem and Palestine.

 On 27 September 2022, Pope Francis appointed him Titular Archbishop of Rubicon and Apostolic Nuncio to Madagascar and Apostolic Delegate to Comoros.
 He was consecrated as an archbishop on 1 November 2022.

 On 9 February 2023, Pope Francis appointed him as nuncio to the Seychelles as well.

+On 21 March 2023, Pope Francis appointed him as nuncio to the Mauritius as well.